sudopower/readopoly/README.md

 Game Starts with a Menu, click on Start
 Read the Instructions before playing the game because the game is time based and failure to complete the level within time limit will cause you to start all over again.
+The game has 4 levels with 15 sub-levels in total.

 ### Instructions
 <img src="img/ins.PNG" height="200">